apigee-127/swagger-tools/docs/Middleware.md

 Since Swagger 2.0 has a new feature called **Vendor Extensions** which allows you to add additional properties throughout your Swagger documents as long as they start with `x-`.
 Swagger Router uses a vendor extension named `x-swagger-router-controller` to help with the routing.
 Basically, `x-swagger-router-controller` can be defined at the path level and/or the operation level and it tells the controller name to use.
+The value of `x-swagger-router-controller` can be a file or a folder.
 To define the controller to use for an operation, just define the `x-swagger-router-controller` property at the operation level.
 What if you want to reuse the same controller for multiple/all operations in a path?
 Just define the `x-swagger-router-controller` property at the path level.
 Of course if you've defined `x-swagger-router-controller` at the path level and you want to use a different